What is a Disability Benefits Questionnaires (DBQs)

 Who fills them out?

 For VA exams, a VA clinician will fill out the DBQ.
-If being seen by a private provider, have them complete the DBQ and submit it to us either by Regional Office Fax Numbers or mail.
+If a private provider is seen, have them complete the DBQ and submit it to us either by Regional Office Fax Numbers or mail.

 Where can I get more information?